 O, Miami builds literary culture in Miami, FL.
 In collaboration with the John S. and James L. Knight Foundation, O, Miami produces a visiting writer series, a publishing imprint, a poets-in-the-community workshop program and the O, Miami Poetry Festival, which has the annual goal of ensuring that every person living in Miami-Dade County encounters a poem during the month of April. www.omiami.org

 Jai-Alai Books, which operates under the non-profit organization O, Miami, is a small press dedicated to the advancement of Miami’s literary identity.
-Launched in 2014 and winner ofthe 2014 Knight Arts Challenge from the John S. and James L. Knight Foundation, the press publishes titles in a variety of genres.
+Launched in 2014 and a winner of the Knight Arts Challenge (2014 & 2017) from the John S. and James L. Knight Foundation, the press publishes titles in a variety of genres.